 The service has a decent-sized network with 700+ servers in more than 70 locations.
 These aren't solely focused on Europe and North America, either; VyprVPN has 14 locations in Asia, 5 in the Middle East, 7 in Central and South America, 2 in Africa and 5 in Oceania.

-Even better, these are all owned and managed by the company, allowing VyprVPN to claim it 'operates 100% without third parties.'
+Even better, these servers are owned and managed by the company, allowing VyprVPN to point out that it 'operates 100% without third parties.'

 - Want to try VyprVPN?
 Check out the website here

-Welcome features include unlimited data usage, a zero-knowledge DNS service, a customized protocol to help bypass VPN blocking, and 24/7/365 support to keep the service running smoothly.
+Welcome features include unlimited data usage, a zero-knowledge DNS service, a customized Chameleon protocol to help bypass VPN blocking, and 24/7/365 support to keep the service running smoothly.

 Wide platform support includes apps for Windows, Mac, iOS, Android, along with routers, QNAP, Anonabox, Smart TVs and Blackphone.

 If that's not enough, the website has more than 50 tutorials to help you manually set up the service on Chromebooks, Linux, Blackberry, Synology NAS, OpenELEC, Android TV, Apple TV, and via DD-WRT, AsusWRT, OpenWRT and more.

 The website also has the usual 'no logging' claims, but unlike most of the competition, you don't have to take these on trust.
 In 2018, VyprVPN had an independent audit to verify that it doesn't log or share anything about what you're doing online, including session logs, and you can read the report for yourself.

 Plans and pricing